BEAST-Fitting/beast/docs/install.rst

 2. in the '.beast' directory in the home directory of the current user
 3. in the source code in 'beast/beast/libs'

+Whichever of the options used, the directory needs to be manually created.

 Manual download
 ---------------